benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                 resolution and your thumbnails are too small.
 Windows may need to be restarted for the changes make to take effect.
-            -   ThumbnailQuality: (percent) If your thumbs.db files are huge you can can reduce this figure.
+            -   ThumbnailQuality: (percent) Setting this will decrease the thumbnail size by (100-thumbnail\_quality)% and blow it up to the size in the ThumbnailSize key.
+Pixelation is blurred.
             -   AlwaysUnloadDLL: (0 or 1) Windows caches DLLs in use by a programme after it has quit for a while.
 It benefit is lost on low-memory for heavy-load systems, disable it by